evrythng/epcis2.js/README.md

 ### Custom vocabulary attributes

-You can import all the `vtype` for the `VocabularyElement` type.
+The SDK allows you to easily search among all default vtypes as defined in the GS1 Web Vocabulary.
+By typing `vtype.`, you will be displayed all the possible vtypes.
-The list of all this Vocabulary can be viewed in ./src/cbv/vtype.js.
+This list can be viewed in ./src/cbv/vtype.js.

 ### Constants